 BIOG R A P H Y

-She has performed at major festivals across the country—including the Solana Summertime Festival, Chaoyang Music Festival, Beijing Nine-Gates Jazz Festival, CD Jazz Week, and the Shanghai International Jazz Festival (JZ Festival)—and at venues such as Blue Note Beijing, Guangzhou Xinghai Concert Hall, East Shore Jazz Club, DDC, JiangHu, and JZ Club Shanghai and Hangzhou, where she led her quintet over a three-month residency in spring 2015, fall 2016 and spring 2018.
+As a bandleader and composer, Chen has performed extensively in prestigious NYC venues including the Blue Note, Cornelia St. Cafe, Nublu, Flushing Town Hall, DROM, Shapeshifter Lab, and Club Bonafide.
+In China, she has brought her music to festivals such as Solana Summertime Festival, Chaoyang Music Festival, Beijing Nine-Gates Jazz Festival, CD Jazz Week, and the Shanghai International Jazz Festival, as well as venues such as Blue Note Beijing, East Shore Jazz Club, DDC, JiangHu, Guangzhou Xinghai Concert Hall and JZ Club Shanghai and Hangzhou.
+At JZ Club Hangzhou she led a band as artist in residence in 2015, 2016, and 2018.

 Chen’s debut release as a leader is Pisces the Dreamer, released in 2014 with a performance at New York’s Blue Note Jazz Festival.
 The album’s deft traversal of Chinese, Middle-Eastern, Eastern European, and Afro-American musical landscapes has continued in 2018’s follow-up Secret Treetop, praised by Downbeat as “[a] clear-eyed fusion of East and West with an avant-garde twist,” and by New York Music Daily as "Fearlessly eclectic, soulful and smart."
 In 2019, Secret Treetop was nominated for Best Vocal Jazz Album by the Chinese Music Industry Committee, an award analogous to a Grammy in the US.
 Both Pisces the Dreamer and Secret Treetop were reissued on vinyl by Fusion Music in 2019.